-“JIU JITSU” is the most recent addition to Kwon Ryu Fu Chi Do, and is utilized for it’s close encounter techniques such as standing and ground self defense tactics.
-In our style, it is also known as “grappling”.
+Jiu-Jitsu is Japanese and Brazilian, and is utilized for its close encounter techniques with standing and ground self-defense.
+In our style, it is also known as “grappling."

-“DO” means, “They way of”, or, “Path”.
-By “the way of” all these forms collectively put together, we have reached our style of “KWON RYU FU CHI DO”
+Do means “The way" or “Path."
+By “the way of” all these systems collectively put together, we have reached our style of “KWON RYU FU CHI DO.”

 The Four Phases of Fighting

-Our style includes a full range of fighting encounters, otherwise known as, “phases” that utilize both a passive and aggressive approach to the martial arts.
-These phases are progressive, beginning with “stand up” grappling techniques and continuing on through groundfighting.
+Our style includes a full range of fighting encounters, otherwise known as “phases” that utilize both a passive and aggressive approach to the martial arts.
+These phases are progressive — beginning with “stand up,” grappling, and continuing on through ground fighting.
 The HKA four phases of fighting are as follows:

-PHASE I (From the Korean Tae Kwon Do): Requires the use of the legs, allowing only 2 – 4 feet of distance between opponents.
+PHASE I (From Korean Tae Kwon Do): Requires the use of legs, allowing only 2 to 4 feet of distance between opponents

-PHASE II (From the Okinawin Shorin Ryu): Requires the use of arms, hands and elbows, allowing approximately an arm’s length between opponents.
+PHASE II (From Okinawan Shorin Ryu): Requires the use of arms, hands, and elbows, allowing approximately an arm’s length between opponents

-PHASE III (From the Chinese Kung Fu and Japanese Jiujitsu): No space is given between opponents, and therefore, requires the use of grappling fighting skills.
+PHASE III (From Chinese Kung Fu and Japanese Jiu-Jitsu): No space is given between opponents, and therefore, requires the use of grappling fighting skills

-PHASE IV (From the Japanese Jiujitsu): Takes place on the ground and requires the use of groundfighting skills.
+PHASE IV (From Brazilian Jiu-Jitsu): Takes place on the ground and requires the use of ground-fighting skills